gianpaj/cartrawler.github.io/_collections/_ondemand_ios/8_Additional_properties.md

 (1) If specified, user on-boarding screens/process will be omitted and a user profile is automatically created for the user.

-(2) If specified, no loyalty program authentiation screen is displayed.
+(2) If specified, no loyalty program authentication screen is displayed.

 (3) Either userId and password or authToken is required.